Why do 10% of Americans think Earth is flat?

 Many people are drawn to conspiracy theories because they provide psychological comfort.
 These theories offer simple explanations for complex or unsettling issues, giving believers a sense of control or understanding in a confusing world.

 Flat Earth theory fits neatly into this pattern.
-By rejecting mainstream scientific views and adopting an alternative worldview, believers can feel like they’re part of an enlightened minority who understands the “truth.”
-This belief can make them feel special and in control, particularly in times of uncertainty or anxiety.
+By rejecting mainstream scientific views and adopting an alternative worldview, believers can feel part of an enlightened minority who understands the “truth.”
+This belief can make them feel unique and in control, particularly in times of uncertainty or anxiety.

 What Does the Bible Say About the Shape of the Earth?